 For one of my major classes, we had the opportunity to grow our research abilities on local, Richmond subculture groups.
 My team chose to dive deep into the culture of exotic dancers, AKA strippers!
 Exotic dancers are everything you could imagine.
 Sexy, youthful, prideful, fun, a fantasy and most importantly, making that money.
-Throughout our semester, we practiced qualitative and quantitative research to help us better understand the misconceptions and the reality behind the life of an exotic dancer.
+We practiced qualitative and quantitative research to help us better understand the misconceptions and the reality behind the life of an exotic dancer.

 Quantitative Research: Survey Monkey – Posted on social media platforms; Twitter, Instagram, Reddit, Facebook and sending them personally.